Ethel Dovey: Education

 Ethel and her sister's musical education began sometime around 1890, studying with Miss Lillian Terry for around four years before traveling to England in 1894, where they were favorably received by critics who "predicted a bright future" for them.
 In March 1895, under the care of Lillian Terry, they sang at a Royal bazaar at Cannon Street Hotel to an audience including the Duchess of Fife and the Ambassador to the United States.
-At this time, Henry Gartside Neville expressed a hope and belief that the sisters would go on to become actresses.
+At this time, Henry Neville expressed a hope and belief that the sisters would go on to become actresses.

 She and her sister returned on a home visit from London around September 1895 and on October 16, sang at a concert held at the Finke Opera House, where they were praised for their "phenomenal method and correctness, their seriousness and their strangeness".
 By this time, they were already regarded as being "singing prodigies".
 Ethel and her sister returned to England in 1896 and around early 1898, gave a concert at the Steinway Hall in London.
 Around 1898, Ethel took the stage name of Marie Louise Nebriska.
 Alongside her sister, she performed at The Crystal Palace in August 1899, singing "with great success".
 Ellen Terry was "among their warmest admirers".
 They had an admiration of the work of William Shakespeare, which originated from their maternal grandfather Charles Dawson, who insisted they be "put under the best teachers" from a young age.

 Upon returning to America, Ethel enrolled at the Chicago Musical College, where she later graduated in 1901 and was awarded the Joseph Jefferson diamond medal for dramatic art as her ceremony.
 Following her graduation, she and her sister Alice joined The Strollers, a successful music comedy in 1902 which earned them recognition and success in follow-up seasons; they went on to feature at leading musical attractions in other major cities.
 Her musical education was completed in Paris, rather than London, owing to the death of her grandmother.